 Sudden infant death syndrome (SIDS) is when a seemingly healthy baby dies unexpectedly and suddenly, and there is no explanation for the cause of their death.
 Even after a thorough investigation, an explanation for cause of death may not be found.

 SIDS, also known as crib death, usually occurs while a baby is asleep.

-Even though SIDS is considered rare, it’s the most common cause of death for children under the age of 1 in the United States.
+Even though SIDS is considered rare, it’s the most common cause of death for children between the age of 1 month and 1 year.
 It most often happens between the ages of 2 and 4 months.

 SIDS doesn’t have any noticeable symptoms.
 It happens suddenly and unexpectedly to infants who seem to be healthy.

 The cause of SIDS is unknown, but scientists are looking at some potential causes.
 Some of these possible causes being investigated include:

 - a form of apnea (periods of stopped breathing while sleeping)